Azerbaijan

 - Youth Perspectives

-- Azerbaijani youth are increasingly global in outlook, valuing education and technology while maintaining cultural traditions.
+- Azerbaijani youth are increasingly looking towards global perspectives, valuing education and career opportunities abroad, while also maintaining a strong sense of national pride and cultural heritage.

 - Education Initiatives